haritha-j/ifcopenshell-notebooks/README.md

 Source code for processing ifc geometry, graphs, point clouds, industrial facility structure and visualisation are available in the *src* folder.

 This repository is dependent on a custom version of [chamferdist](https://github.com/haritha-j/chamferdist)

+### Dataset

+The dataset is available [here](https://drive.google.com/file/d/14MYRz4-1RuoHHstqzGsiybucTb4wpWs6/view?usp=sharing)

+This dataset consists of two sub-sections.
+1. Synthetic dataset
+2. Industrial facility dataset

+Point clouds for each dataset are available in both regular occclusion (3 camera viewpoints) and high occlusion (2 camera viewpoints) variants.

+The datasets contain pipe, elbow, flange and tee classes.

+##### Synthetic dataset

+clouds sampled from 4000+ synthetically generated elements for each class.
+IFC, OBJ and sampled point clouds are available for each element, as well as metadata describing the underlying geoemtric parameters.

+#### Industrial facility dataset

+Point clouds sampled from two subsections of an offshore LNG hub.
+Metadata contains relationship information for piping branches.
+Geometry predictions for all elements from our proposed methods have been included.
+Obj files are also included.